 Information Sessions: check online to see if there is a group advising session, tutorial or seminar that will provide you with answers:

-Fifteen minute drop-in advising appointments are offered Mondays and Wednesdays from 2-3:30 p.m. and Thursdays 10 a.m. - 12 noon.
+Fifteen minute drop-in advising appointments are offered Mondays and Wednesdays from 2-3:30 p.m. and Thursdays 10 a.m. - 11:30 a.m.
 Additional appointments will be added at peak times throughout the year.
+(We will add additional drop in times on Tuesdays from 2-3:30 p.m. on November 27, December 4, and December 11.)
 Sign-ups start at 9:50 a.m. for morning appointments and 1:50 p.m. for afternoon appointments.
 (Subject to advisor availability.
 We reserve the discretion to stop accepting drop-ins prior to times noted.
 Please arrive early.)